Feminine psychology

 Feminine psychology or the psychology of women is an approach that focuses on social, economic, and political issues confronting women all throughout their lives.
-It emerged as a reaction to male-dominated developmental theories such as Sigmund Freud's view of female sexuality.
-The original work of Karen Horney argued that male realities cannot describe female psychology or define their gender because they are not informed by girls' or women's experiences.
-Theorists, like Horney, claimed this new feminist approach of women's experiences being different than men's was required, and that women's social existence was crucial in understanding their psychology.
-It is suggested in Dr. Carol Gilligan's research that some characteristics of female psychology emerge to comply with the given social order defined by men and not necessarily because it is the nature of their gender or psychology.
+It emerged after early psychoanalytic debates between Sigmund Freud and Karen Horney.
+The original work of Karen Horney argued that male realities could not accurately describe female psychology or define their gender because they were not informed by girls' or women's experiences.
+Theorists, like Horney, argued that women's social existence was crucial in understanding women's psychology.
+Carol Gilligan's work on moral development added to feminine psychology discussions of moral reasoning through her concept of "ethics of care."
+Dr. Carol Gilligan's research suggests that some characteristics of female psychology emerge to comply with the given social order instead of the nature of their gender or psychology.

 Horney's theory

 The "feminine psychology" approach is often attributed to the pioneering work of Karen Horney, a psychologist from the late 19th century.
-She contradicted Sigmund Freud's psychoanalytic theory, arguing that it is male-dominated and, therefore, harbored biases and phallocentric views.
-Horney claimed that for this reason, Freud's theory cannot describe femininity because it is informed by male reality and not by the actual female experience.
-An example of this is Freud's proposition that the female personality tends to exhibit penis envy, whereby a girl interprets her failure to possess a penis as a punishment for wrongdoing and later blames her mother.
+During her career, she wrote fourteen papers on feminine psychology.
+These papers offered a then-prevalent psychoanalytical view of female development during the feminine movement in the late 1960s.
+Horney questioned Sigmund Freud's psychoanalytic theory, arguing that it was centered around the male gender, therefore, harbored biases and phallocentric views.
+Horney suggested that for this reason, Freud's theory could not describe femininity because it prioritized the male centered assumptions and did not take into account the actual female experience.
+An example of this is Freud's proposition that the female personality tends to exhibit penis envy, whereby a girl interprets her lack of a penis as a punishment and later blames her mother.
 As Freud stated, "She has seen it and knows that she is without it and wants to have it."
-Horney argued that it is not penis envy but basic anxiety, hostility, and anger towards the opposite-sex parent, whom she views as competition for the affection of the same-sex parent, and thus views her as a direct threat to her safety and security.
-She believed as part of her feminine psychology theory, that this aspect should be resolved based on interpersonal dynamics (e.g. differences in social power) rather than sexual dynamics.
+Horney argued Frued's proposition overlooked factors such as basic anxiety, hostility, and anger towards the opposite-sex parent, whom she views as competition for the affection of the same-sex parent, and thus views her as a direct threat to her safety and security.
+As part of her feminine psychology theory, Horney proposed that that aspect should be resolved based on interpersonal dynamics (e.g. differences in social power) rather than sexual dynamics.